OutSystems/docs-support/src/enterprise/maintenance/database-storage-cloud.md

 # Database storage on OutSystems Cloud

 OutSystems Cloud can run with either SQL Server or Oracle RDS databases.
 Upon purchase an initial database storage is provisioned.
-Storage autogrows as needed at no additional charge.
+Storage autogrows as needed.

 ## What does the value I see in LifeTime mean?